haydennix55/chicken_dinner/README.md

 ### Downloading and Running Application

 This section is currently not applicable.
 This will be filled when there is a packaged application.
+However, you can play the game in the terminal.
+See 'Development'.

 ### Development